lf-lang/action-check-lf-files/README.md

 ```
 - uses: lf-lang/action-check-lf-files@main
   with:
+    checkout_dir: 'lingua-franca'                   # Where the lingua-franca repo should be
+    compiler_ref: 'master'                          # Which version of the compiler to use
+    delete_if_exists: false                         # Delete if `checkout_dir` already exists
     exclude_dirs: '["failing", "experimental"]'     # JSON array of directories not to visit
     no_compile_flag: false                          # Run lfc with --no-compile flag if true
+    skip_clone: false                               # Use an existing clone of `lingua-franca`
+    search_dir: '.'                                 # Where to start looking for `.lf` files
 ```

 # Building and testing